-This flu season has been extreme.
-It’s been the worst in over a decade, with 37 pediatric deaths reported according to the Centers for Disease Control and Prevention.
-So, although medical professionals and the CDC are urging people to get their flu shots, it’s understandable that people are looking for any and everything they can do and use to prevent getting sick, including unorthodox treatments like the essential oil “flu bomb.”
+As flu season hits (and hits hard) around the country, conversations about how to best protect yourself and your family from the bug (even if they’ve been debunked) are always going to recirculate.
+Although medical professionals and the CDC are urging people to get their flu shots, it’s understandable that people are looking for any and everything they can do and use to prevent getting sick, including unorthodox treatments like the essential oil “flu bomb.”

 Recipes for flu bombs are circulating through online parenting groups as a more natural alternative to the flu shot.
 But ingesting essential oils is not only ineffective; it can be dangerous.
 And a homemade concoction of essential oils is not a substitute for the science-backed vaccine.
 No matter how “natural” it sounds.
 Because do you know what else is natural?
 Dying of influenza.

-In a screenshot and link being shared on social media, aromatherapy group Aroma Life advises putting doTerra-brand oregano, On Guard, melaleuca and lemon essential oils into an empty gel capsule and taking it internally.
+In a screenshot and link first shared on social media in 2018, aromatherapy group Aroma Life advises putting doTerra-brand oregano, On Guard, melaleuca and lemon essential oils into an empty gel capsule and taking it internally.
 A second recipe includes peppermint and frankincense.
 If you have a cough, they recommend adding two drops of lime to the mixture before bedtime to suppress it.

 If you haven’t heard of doTerra before, it’s a multilevel marketing (aka pyramid) company that sells essential oils and other related products, primarily via their independent distributors known as “wellness advocates.”